What are you building at Cabrini?

 When will construction end?

-The total construction time of this project is likely to be around 22 months from the beginning of construction, which remains subject to approval from planning authorities.
-Depending on approval, completion of the new clinical building may be in early 2019.
+The total construction time of this project is likely to be around 22 months from the beginning of construction with completion likely to be in early 2019.

 Will the new clinical building result in extra traffic in local streets?

-The current design involves closing the entrance to the underground carpark off Isabella Street, which will reduce traffic on that street, and includes more underground carparking.
+The design involves closing the entrance to the underground carpark off Isabella Street, which will reduce traffic on that street, and increased underground carparking.

 Will there be an increase in the number of beds as a result of this development?